evenifyouforget/autotweaker/README.md

 The goal area center is implicitly the last checkpoint.

 Due to triangle math, there is implicitly a small bonus for reaching each checkpoint.

+These conventions also mean that a negative score means a solve.